zhyq118/zhyq118/README.md

 - 👋 Hi, I’m @zhyq118
-- 👀 I’m interested in Debian/Linux.
+- 👀 I’m interested in Arch Linux.
 - 🌱 I’m currently learning to code.
-- 📫 You can reach me at mastodon.world/@zhyq118
+- 📫 You can reach me at zhyq118.github.io

 <!---
 zhyq118/zhyq118 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.